 On being confronted, Candy went to her room and returned in all her glorious femininity.
 Her mother later revealed that this was the moment she knew there was no stopping her.

 After this incident, Candy began frequenting Greenwich Village in Manhattan.
-This was a time when Greenwich Village was slowly earning its reputation for being a centre for the counterculture movement of the 1960s.
+This was a time when Greenwich Village was slowly earning its reputation for being a center for the counterculture movement of the 1960s.
 ‘The village,’ as it would later be known, was bubbling with diverse lifestyles and progressive art.

 It was a hub of radical practices and elements that would not be accepted elsewhere in the country.
 It was here that she met Jeremiah Newton, who would become a lifelong friend.
 In ‘the village’ was where she found a place for herself — a space where she could explore, express, and achieve stardom.